Hypo helmet

-The Hypo helmet, or British Smoke Hood (its official name), was an early British World War I gas mask, designed by Cluny Macpherson.
+The Hypo helmet, or British Smoke Hood (its official name), was an early British World War I gas mask, designed by Dr. Cluny Macpherson of the Newfoundland Regiment.

 Background

 The German army used poison gas, in the form of chlorine, for the first time against Triple Entente troops at the Second Battle of Ypres, Belgium, on 22 April 1915.
 The British began issuing cotton wool wrapped in muslin to its troops by 3 May.
 This was followed by the Black Veil Respirator, invented by John Scott Haldane, which began to be issued to troops on 20 May 1915.
 The Black Veil was a cotton pad soaked in an absorbent solution which was secured over the mouth using black cotton veiling.
 The veiling could be drawn up to cover the eyes, providing some protection against lachrymatory agents but the mask still provided little protection against chlorine gas.
 It was also of fragile construction, required training to use and largely immobilised men during a gas attack as they were concerned about their mask coming loose.